keybase/book-content/01-account/00-index.md

 The more followers Mary Poppins has, the more likely that *someone* will attempt to interact with her on Keybase, be notified about the change, and reach out to her over other channels.
 Then she can confirm that she made the change or recover her account if it’s been hacked.
 This helps gives both you and Ms. Poppins more confidence about the safety and trustworthiness of her account.

 And even if no one’s interacting with Ms. Poppins on Keybase, you get some confidence knowing that for every follower she has, a public record of who she is (according to her devices and proofs) has been added to a giant, public Keybase database.
-Someone might be able to fake one or even two of these records so they look the same, but it’d be virtually impossible to fake dozens or thousands.
+Someone might be able to fake one or even two of these records so they look the same, but it’d be virtually impossible to fake dozens or more.

 #### Older followers provide more security than newer ones.
 Along the same lines, the older a follower is, the more security it provides.
 Remember that following someone creates a time-stamped public record of who they are on Keybase (according to their proofs and devices).
 So, if you followed Ms. Poppins way back in February 2014, your record helps confirm that her account hasn’t been hacked over the years between now and then.
 If someone had hacked her account, they’d have to maintain control of her computer, other device(s), and proofs over that whole period of time.

-So, as long as someone’s account hasn’t been hacked the day you follow them (which would be kinda wild), you can be pretty confident they are who they say they are on Keybase.
+As long as someone’s account hasn’t been hacked the day you follow them (which would be kinda wild), you can be pretty confident they are who they say they are on Keybase.
 Likewise, your own followers help guarantee to your contacts—and better, to future contacts—that your Keybase account is controlled by you.

 #### Follow soon and follow often.
 If you keep (ahem) *following* this logic, it’s easy to see that an older Keybase account is more secure and trustworthy than a newer Keybase account.
 And, older followers are more valuable than new followers.
-So, if you haven’t already, install the app, set up your account, and start following your contacts.
+So, if you haven’t already, set up your account and start following your contacts.

 This is a pretty simplified version of how following works.
 You can dig into more details in our [docs](https://keybase.io/docs/server_security/following) and on [Github](https://github.com/keybase/keybase-issues/issues/100).
 (Note: following was previously called tracking.)